Chronic obstructive pulmonary diseaseCOPD; Bronchitis - chronic; Chronic bronchitis; Emphysema

 Brands and Benefits

-Anticholinergics used for COPD include short-acting ipratropium (Atrovent) and long-acting such as tiotropium (Spiriva) or umeclidinium (Incruse) and aclidinium (Tudorza).
+Anticholinergics used for COPD include short-acting ipratropium (Atrovent) and long-acting such as tiotropium (Spiriva) or umeclidinium (Incruse) or glycopyrrolate (Lonhala and Seebri) and aclidinium (Tudorza).
 They are considered standard maintenance medications for COPD.

 Long-acting anticholinergic medications are also being given along with inhaled corticosteroids and long-acting beta-agonists.
-Although the combination may not reduce the number of exacerbations, it improves lung function and quality of life, and it reduces hospitalizations.
-For patients who experience frequent symptoms of COPD, current guidelines support long-acting anti-cholinergic or beta-agonist inhaler as primary therapy for COPD, supplemented by regular use of inhaled corticosteroids.
+This combination of “triple therapy” reduces the number of exacerbations and improves lung function and quality of life, and it reduces hospitalizations.
+For people who experience frequent symptoms of COPD, current guidelines support long-acting anticholinergic or beta-agonist inhaler as primary therapy for COPD, supplemented by regular use of inhaled corticosteroids.

 Anticholinergic inhalers are also available as a single inhaler or combined with a beta-agonist.

-- Anoro Ellipta and Stiolti Respirmat, combined anticholinergic and long-acting beta-2-agonists have been approved for once daily use
+- Anoro Ellipta and Stiolto Respirmat, combined anticholinergic and long-acting beta-2-agonists have been approved for once daily use.

 Anticholinergics have few severe side effects, and they are less likely to interfere with sleep than the other standard inhaled medications.
 Side effects include mild cough and dry mouth.
 Anticholinergics should be used cautiously in people with glaucoma or an enlarged prostate.
 Some studies have linked the long-acting anticholinergic tiotropium with an increased risk for heart problems, but other studies are reassuring.
 More research is needed.

 When anticholinergics are no longer enough -- and sometimes in place of an anticholinergic medication -- health care providers will prescribe a beta-2-agonist.
-GOLD guidelines recommend that all patients with COPD stages II to IV take a long-acting beta-2-agonist.
+GOLD guidelines recommend that all patients with persistent symptoms and those with frequent exacerbations take a long-acting beta-2-agonist, usually in addition to a long-acting anticholinergic.

-For patients whose symptoms come and go, such as with exertion, short-acting bronchodilators are recommended.
+For people whose symptoms come and go, such as with exertion, short-acting bronchodilators are recommended.
 Albuterol (Proventil, Ventolin, ProAir) is the standard short-acting beta-2-agonist.
 Others include:

 - Levalbuterol hydrochloride (Xopenex)